Pimlical Android Help

 L Invokes the List View.

 T+ Invokes the Day View and selects today's date.
-A long press on this button moves to today's date but preserves the current view.
+A long press on this button moves to today's date but preserves the current view (provided that there is no explicit definition for the corresponding CommandBarViewButtonXLong preference).

 D Invokes the Day View.